Do you have flat feet? You might not even know it. Approximately 25 percent of the U.S. population has this common problem.

 Good insoles allow your foot to function normally while providing extra support.
 Researchers have found that using orthotics for flat feet can help encourage normal foot motion and maintain the fundamental integrity of the foot.
 They can help eliminate pain in your ankles, legs, and hips that may be caused by compensating for your flat arches.

-Running shoes and insoles that offer support usually have a contoured arch that will help absorb shock and maintain the proper foot position.
+Best Running shoes and insoles for flat feet that offer support usually have a contoured arch that will help absorb shock and maintain the proper foot position.
 Those that offer stability tend to reduce over-pronation, the rolling inward of your feet.

 You don’t necessarily need specialized shoes or insoles for flat feet.
 However, if you’re already experiencing foot or joint pain from your low arches, you may find relief with supportive footwear.
-If your low arches don’t cause you pain, wearing the right running shoes or insoles can help prevent you from developing problems down the road.
+If your low arches don’t cause you pain, wearing the best running shoes and insoles for flat feet can help prevent you from developing problems down the road.
+But Best Running shoes and insoles for flat feet are very much Effectible.

 The Best Running Shoes for Flat Feet